Home

 1. Conf.
 Dr. Mihai E. Popa, University of Bucharest, Principal Investigator - paleobotany, sedimentology;

-2. Prof. Dr. Nicolae Ticleanu, University of Bucharest, member - paleobotany, sedimentology;
+2. Prof. Dr. Nicolae Ticleanu, University of Bucharest, member - paleobotany, sedimentology.
+Deceased in 2009;

 3. Lect.Dr.
 Zoltan Csiki, University of Bucharest, member - paleozoology, sedimentology;